BM-20/Thesis/README.md

 - Navigate and delete stored test results

 ## Usage
+### 1. Remember to change the home directory where the folder for test, training, and validation will be stored.

-### 1. Add Model File
+### 2. Add Model File

 Ensure the file `model.pth` is in the root directory.
 This contains the trained weights of the ResNet-18 model.
-This achieved by running the backend:
+This is achieved by running the backend:
 ```bash
 python New.ipynb.py
 ```
 This saves the optimal model after 10 epochs
-### 2. Run the App
+### 3. Run the App
 run the front end:
 ```bash
 python pneumonia_api.py